 Students' problems in learning and understanding Mathematics vary from conceptualization, speed of processing and use of learning strategies.
 Lott and Zydney (2006) assert that one of the deficiencies that can negatively affect the performance of Mathematics student in Secondary Schools is fact retrieval.
-In order to buttress this claim, the authors further explained that, based on research findings, the ability to succeed in higher level Mathematics skills such as basic facts.
+In order to buttress this claim, the authors further explained that, based on research findings, the ability to succeed in higher level Mathematics skills is directly related to the students' ability to effectively use lower Mathematics skills such as basic facts.
 This assertion gives a true and undisputable picture of what prevails in the performance of students in Mathematics in our schools today.
-Poor performance of students in Mathematics (SSCE) and Senior Secondary School Certificate Examinations (SSCE).
-This claim in essence, could be blamed on the fact that, the educational system as regards learning Mathematics has failed to recognize students' attitudinal problems towards solving problems in Mathematics as a subject of study.
+Poor performance of students in Mathematics cuts across both Junior Secondary School Examinations (JSCE) and Senior Secondary School Certificate Examinations (SSCE).
+This claim in essence, could be blamed on the fact that, the educational system as regards learning

+Mathematics has failed to recognize students' attitudinal problems towards solving problems in Mathematics as a subject of study.
 Students cannot achieve learning when inappropriate teaching methods that are at variance with their identified problems continue to apply.
 It therefore becomes absolutely imperative that instructional methods be varied.
 Computer Assisted Instrument (CAI) has become one of the most acceptable means of learning Mathematics in recent times.